antoinetavant/learntools/TPM2PPF_learntools/core/README.md

 To implement an exercise, you'll need to do the following:

 1. Create a python module for your exercise.
-It should contain definitions for one or more Problem subclasses, and end with a call to `learntools.core.bind_exercises`.
+It should contain definitions for one or more Problem subclasses, and end with a call to `TPM2PPF_learntools.core.bind_exercises`.
 2. Create a notebook.
 It should begin with a code cell containing a few lines of boilerplate setup code.
 For each problem, there should probably be some markdown cell(s) describing the problem, then some starter code including some (possibly commented) calls to the check/hint/solution methods of the corresponding Problem(View) object.
 3. (Optional but recommended) Make a fork of the above notebook for testing.